-Environmental groups, investors, and shareholders also are increasingly driving changes to climate risk reporting by companies in the United States.
+Environmental groups, investors and shareholders also are increasingly driving changes to climate risk reporting by companies in the United States.
 Companies may now face dozens or even hundreds of requests for data and information on how they assess and disclose climate-related risks, and there has been increased adoption of third-party disclosure standards, including those published by the Task Force for Climate-Related Financial Disclosures and the Sustainability Accounting Standards Board.

 The US Federal Trade Commission (FTC) appears poised to significantly refresh its guidelines for the Use of Environmental Marketing Claims (Green Guides).
 On 2 July 2021, the FTC published its 10-year regulatory review schedule, announcing an agency review of the Green Guides in 2022.
-The FTC then published a proposed rule revising the Green Guides on 20 December 2022 and accepted public comments until spring 2023.
+The FTC then published a proposed rule revising the Green Guides on 20 December 2022, which is scheduled to be released sometime in 2024.
 This action is in line with the global trend toward more scrutiny of claims and substantiation, including actions within the European Union requiring enhanced substantiation for environmental claims.